Everything is connected

-Once a project to tackle has been identified, a suitable digitalisation strategy must be selected.
+Once a project to tackle has been identified, a suitable digitalization strategy must be selected.
 “We are not interested in commissioning large, tailored programming projects which then simply do not work,” says Räntzsch.
 “We use fairly standard solutions which already work and simplify processes using software where we can.”
 The foundation for all of this is high-performance, failure-resistant Wi-Fi and the right in-house network – so expanding our digital infrastructure was the first pillar of the project.
-Then we turned to the core issues of production control, automation and intralogistics.
+Then we turned to the core issues of production control, automation, and intralogistics.
 An MES system is at the heart of our production software, and it will be expanded incrementally with SAP interfaces by 2021.
-“We used to use Excel a lot, as manysites do,” acknowledges Räntzsch.
-“That works, but it is labour-intensive and relies on just a few experts.”
-The new system is even able to handle all of the detailed production planning, from preproduction to final assembly and all the way to quality control.
-“At the moment, we are finding potential for optimisation on an almost daily basis,” says Räntzsch.
-“For example, our injection moulding machines have always had high capacity utilisation, but the MES has managed to improve this.”
+“We used to use Excel a lot, as many sites do,” acknowledges Räntzsch.
+“That works, but it is labor-intensive and relies on just a few experts.”
+The new system is even able to handle all of the detailed production planning, from pre-production to final assembly, and all the way to quality control.
+“At the moment, we are finding potential for optimization on an almost daily basis,” says Räntzsch.
+“For example, our injection molding machines have always had high capacity utilization, but the MES has managed to improve this.”

 The digital revolution has hit the world of work, and some companies are automating with the goal of reducing staffing levels.
 Katja Räntzsch explains why that is not the goal in Bühlertal: “At the core of all of this is the goal of increasing the plant’s output – by improving working conditions and smoothing processes."
-So the production lines were analysed, showing where work could be made easier.
-The final assembly of the K2 pressure washer involves manually installing the 2 kg pump – a very strenuous and not particularly ergonomic task when repeated over and over.
-From 2020, this task will be completed by a machine.
+So the production lines were analyzed, showing where work could be made easier.
+The final assembly of the K2 pressure washer involves manually installing the 4 lb pump – a very strenuous and not particularly ergonomic task when repeated over and over.
+Beginning in 2020, this task will be completed by a machine.
 Steps will also be taken to ease the strain of working on our professional products.
 This will be particularly advantageous when dealing with the heavy machines.
-“Just like in the automotive industry, underride driverless transport systems will take the HDS high-pressure cleaner to each workstation in future – greatly improving ergonomic standards.”
+“Just like in the automotive industry, underride, driverless transport systems will take the HDS pressure washer to each workstation in the future – greatly improving ergonomic standards.”
 Once a product is ready to be picked up, the packaging robot places it on a pallet.
 The machines are then picked up by a driverless transport system (DTS).
 “This is truly fascinating technology,” reports Räntzsch.
-“And the DTSs work using swarm intelligence.
+“And the DTSs work by using swarm intelligence.
 They don’t simply complete a route; the DTS closest to the current task will pick the product up.”
-Then it goes to the warehouse or to direct dispatch – where the plant has improved its quota from 30 % to 50 % using the measures already implemented, with a goal of 70 % going forward.
+Then it goes to the warehouse or to direct dispatch – where the plant has improved its quota by 30-50% using the measures already implemented, with a goal of 70% going forward.
 “Direct dispatch means orders are addressed and sent out quickly, with minimal storage costs.”

 Facts and Figures Bühlertal 5.0